Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 Army Reserve Medical Command

-The collaborative mission took place from June 1, 2025, through June 15, 2025, and was able to provide much-needed care for those who might otherwise not receive it and had already logged more than 800 patient encounters and contributed an estimated $300,000 in service value within its first eight days.
+This collaborative mission, that took place from June 1, 2025, through June 15, 2025 and was able to provide much needed care for those who might otherwise not receive it and had already logged more than 800 patient encounters and contributed an estimated $300,000 in service value within its first eight days.
+Marking a milestone for both military readiness and rural healthcare access for both healthcare workers and recipients of care.

 Serving in patient administration, Sgt.
 Erin Cuyun coordinated the flow of more than 200 community members seeking care, managing paperwork and tracking while offering customer support.
+“These patients have been so appreciative… it warms my heart the impact that we have,” she said.
+“We’re the ones that are honored to be here.”

-“We have folks in our patient administration that are helping do some basic vision screenings, all sorts of things that we don’t even normally do… but because we’re here and all working together, we’re able to get that experience,” she said
+Cuyun highlighted that this IRT rotation was not only the first of its kind in the region but also a valuable platform for Soldiers to step beyond their regular military occupational specialties.
+“We have folks in our patient administration that are helping do some basic vision screenings, all sorts of things that we don’t even normally do… but because we’re here and all working together, we’re able to get that experience,” she explained.

+Deputy program manager for the Army Reserve’s IRT program, Capt.
+Penny Cannon, emphasized the dual value of the initiative.
 “IRT equips soldiers with real-world, hands-on experience, especially for low-density specialties like optometry and veterinary care.
 At the same time, we’re bridging care gaps in communities that need it most.”

 From dental cleanings and eye exams to spay-and-neuter clinics and wellness checks, the scope of services is broad—and the gratitude among residents is shown by their smiles.

-“Healthier communities fuel economic growth,” said Hudson.
+“Healthier communities fuel economic growth,” added Hudson.
 “They build workforce readiness and strengthen the very fabric of regional prosperity.
 That is the purpose and the vision of the DRA under our federal co-chairman—and I’m sure it’s one we all share wholeheartedly.”

 NEWS INFO